3.1. Unit tests¶

 along with OpenFAST through CMake when the CMake variable

-The BeamDyn module has been unit tested and should serve as a reference for future development and testing.
+The BeamDyn and NWTC Library modules contain some sample unit tests and should serve as a reference for future development and testing.

 The following packages are required for unit testing:

 pFUnit - Included in OpenFAST repo through a git-submodule

 Compiling the unit tests is handled with CMake similar to compiling OpenFAST

 build targets are created for each module included in the unit test